shepard-liu/arcgis-react-calcite-template/ReadMe.md

 # Template React Project

-A generally configured project for building react apps;
+A generally configured project for building react apps.

 | Item                  | Use                                        |
 | --------------------- | ------------------------------------------ |